Last news in Fakti

 At least 150 Yemenis are fighting in the ranks of the Russian army in the war against Ukraine.
-"We are civilians", one of them told the German public broadcaster ARD.
+"We are civilians", one of them tells the German public broadcaster ARD.
 According to him, he and many others were lured to Russia with false promises and then sent to the front.

 Sometimes they are sent to the front lines alone, and commanders control them remotely via radio.
 More than 20 of the Yemenis have already been wounded or killed, the man says.
 Another Yemeni soldier in the Russian army says he wants to return home.